 We cannot do this in our own strength

-This kind of love is something that cannot be fabricated or acted out by sheer will power alone.
-This type of love is an attitude of the heart that can only be developed by a work of the Holy Spirit in our lives.
+This kind of love is something that cannot be fabricated or acted out by sheer willpower alone.
+This type of love is an attitude of the heart that can only be developed by the work of the Holy Spirit in our lives.
 It is unconditional because it is the steadfast nature of our Heavenly Father.